dvaragnolo/NLP-QA-BENCHMARK/README.md

 | 49 | What artefacts were made after 2000? | True |  |
 | 50 | Where did Mary go in 1900? | False | Incorrect Query Ontology Representation |

-The file presents the results of all the sub-modules of the system: the Partial Semantic Representation, the Query Ontology Representation and the Genererated SPARQL Query.
-Moreover, are presented the SPARQL Response of the generated query, the SPARQL Response of the manual validation set and the comparation result between thw two responses.
-The comparation is boolean and it gives true if the SPARQL Response of the generated query contains the the SPARQL Response of the manual validation set.
+The SAAMs-50q_results.json is organized as follows:
+* question = natural language question
+* partialDRSs = the question Partial Semantic Representation
+* solution = the question Query-Ontology representation
+* query = the generated SPARQL query of the question
+* GenQueryResponse = the system SAAM's SPARQL endpoint answer to the query
+* ManQueryResponse = the manual answer to the question
+* Gen.contains(Man) = (Boolean Value) True when the system's answer equals the manual answer.

-Below, the result of the question "Which paintings did Leonard Ochtman create?":
+For instance, to the question "Which paintings did Leonard Ochtman create?" the complete information is presented as follows.

 ```JSON
 {